As I Lay Dying (film): Production

-James Franco decided to write a screenplay of the novel with a fellow Yale graduate student Matt Rager.
+James Franco decided to write a screenplay of the novel with fellow Yale graduate student Matt Rager.
 The novel As I Lay Dying was described as a story impossible to be transformed into a film due to the multi-narrative voices within it.
 Franco saw this as a challenge and chose to depict the many voices through choices of styling, through camera edits.
 Faulkner told the story in a chorus of voices: 15 narrators in the 59 chapters.
 To locate an equivalent for the novel’s polyphonal scheme, Franco employed the use of narrative expressed through dialogue and voice overs.

 Release

 The film was originally scheduled for a theatrical release on September 27, 2013 but Millennium Films scrapped the plans.
 It was released on October 22, 2013 to iTunes and November 5, 2013 to DVD/VOD platforms.

 Reception

 The film received mixed reviews from critics, with praise and criticism focused on Franco's methods of presenting Faulkner's complex narrative.
-It holds a 40% approval rating on review aggregator Rotten Tomatoes, based on 30 reviews with an average rating of 4.7/10.
-Metacritic gives the film a weighted average score of 50 out of 100, based on 13 reviews, indicating "mixed or average reviews".
+It holds a 38% approval rating on review aggregator Rotten Tomatoes, based on 29 reviews with an average rating of 4.6/10.
+The website's critical consensus states: "As I Lay Dying finds director, star, and co-writer James Franco attempting to adapt one of William Faulkner's weightier works, with disappointingly muddled results".
+Metacritic gives the film a weighted average score of 50 out of 100, based on 13 reviews, indicating "mixed or average" reviews.

-Kyle Smith of the New York Post was very harsh, declaring, "Franco dilutes the drama with first-year-film-student gimmicks, like split screens and slow motion, it just seems like a dull collection of pointless monologues from actors who can’t even be bothered to match up their accents."
 A. O. Scott of The New York Times said, "But in rushing in where wise men might fear to tread, Mr. Franco has accomplished something serious and worthwhile.
 His As I Lay Dying is certainly ambitious, but it is also admirably modest.
 The script, written by Mr. Franco with Matt Rager, tries to pare Faulkner's multivoiced narrative to a manageable essence."